 For more help figuring out how to take down certain types, check out our guides to grass Pokémon weakness, ghost Pokémon weakness, water Pokémon weakness, psychic Pokémon weakness, and electric Pokémon weakness.
-Or, to remind yourself of all the monsters of the Pokémon world, check out our complete Pokédex.
+Or, to get the lowdown on the latest in Game Freak's monster-taming series, check out our Pokémon Legends: Z-A review.

 What are fairy Pokémon weaknesses?

-Game Freak introduced fairy Pokémon to balance the type chart and provide a counter to dark and dragon types.
-However, the introduction of the fairies also gave poison and steel Pokémon a new super-effective target.
-It's a short list of weaknesses if you compare it to something like grass or ice typings, but if your opponent has a steel or poison-type Pokémon, it's time to switch out your monster.
+Fairy Pokémon are weak to both poison and steel type Pokémon.
+It's a short list of weaknesses if you compare it to something like grass or fire typings, but if your opponent has a steel- or poison-type Pokémon, it's time to switch out your monster.
 With multiple fairy types featured on our list of the cutest Pokémon, it makes it even sadder to see them faint.

 If you want to know how you can beat these two types, make sure you check out our poison Pokémon weakness and steel Pokémon weakness articles.